mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 **The Great Divide:**

 The kingdoms were once united under a single banner.
-Then came the Sundering—an arcane catastrophe that literally split the landmass in two.
+Then came the Worldrend—an arcane catastrophe that literally split the landmass in two.
 Each side blames the other.
 Each side has legitimate grievances.
 Both want reunification, but on their terms.

 **Thaldros Kingdom** (West - Humans)
 - **Ruler:** King Aldric IV Thandris